Print

 Instructions

-1. In a mixing bowl with an electric mixer, beat the butter with the cream cheese until smooth and creamy.
+• In a mixing bowl, using an electric mixer, beat the butter with the cream cheese until smooth and creamy.
 Add the heavy cream and beat until smooth.

-2. Add the flour, sugar, if using, and salt.
+• Add the flour, sugar (if using), and salt.
 Beat on low speed just until the dough begins to hold together.

-3. Turn the dough out onto a generously floured surface.
-Gather into a ball, knead a few times, and divide into two uniforml pieces.
+• Turn the dough out onto a generously floured surface.
+Gather the dough into a ball, knead it a few times, and divide it into two uniform pieces.

-4. Shape each portion into a flattened disk and wrap in plastic wrap.
+• Shape each portion into a flattened disk and wrap in plastic wrap.
 Refrigerate for 30 minutes.
+At this point, you can freeze the pie disks for later use.

-8. Bake a double crust pie, such as apple, for about 55 to 60 minutes, or until the crust is golden brown and the filling is cooked.
+• Bake a double-crust pie, such as apple, for about 55 to 60 minutes, or until the crust is golden brown and the filling is cooked through.
 Or follow the directions for your particular pie recipe.